rhelsing/accord_documentation/implementations-and-employer-setup.md

       12. Measurement Period
       13. Certificate of Eligibilty
 3. Implementation Call with Account Manager
+   1. Key Steps for Call
       1. Full Introductions of the Accord Team
       2. Full Introductions of the Clients Team
       3. Review and Confirm Online Implementation Information from Online
       4.